steph-xue/travel-journal/README.md

 ## Overview

-This project showcases a personal collection of past travel destinations through reusable React components and structured data.
-It is built with React, JavaScript, HTML, and CSS, and uses Vite as the build tool.
-Each destination is stored as an object in a shared data file and dynamically rendered through a reusable Card component, making it easy to add new trips without writing additional page markup.
-Every card includes a destination photo, Google Maps link, travel dates, and a journal-style description within a consistent layout.
-Entries are arranged in reverse chronological order so the most recent trips appear first.
+This project presents a personal journal of past travel destinations, with each trip displayed as an individual card containing a photo, location, travel dates, and a short description.
+Each card also includes a direct Google Maps link to the destination, and the most recently added trip appears first so the journal is organized from newest to oldest.
+It is built with React, JavaScript, HTML, and CSS and uses Vite as the build tool.
+Every destination is stored as an entry in a shared data file and dynamically rendered through a reusable Card component, allowing new trips to be added without writing additional markup.
+Conditional rendering displays either a single date or a date range depending on the information available for each destination.

 <br>